-Engaging in the various clubs and activities - currently supervised by Mr. Endersby give you the opportunity to build your confidence as a public speaker and presenter which will, in turn, help you engage in discussion and debate in a more productive way in class.
+Engaging in the various clubs and activities - currently supervised by Miss White - gives you the opportunity to build your confidence as a public speaker and presenter which will, in turn, help you engage in discussion and debate in a more productive way in class.
 Here, you will also learn skills that will prove invaluable later on in life.

-The English Department 2020-21
+The English Department 2023-24